 Winter lambing ewes usually cannot consume enough forage to

 meet their energy needs.
 More energy is required two weeks before

 lambing versus six weeks before lambing.
 Ewes carrying singles

 do not need to receive grain as early as those carrying multiple

-Pregnancy toxemia (ketosis or twin lamb disease) is a common disease in late gestation.
+Pregnancy toxemia (ketosis or twin lamb disease) is a common disease of sheep in late gestation.
 It is caused by

 an inadequate intake of energy during late gestation, as fetuses

 make 70 percent of their growth during this period.
 As the ewe breaks down her

 body fat to meet her increasing nutritional needs, toxic ketone